-Inter-comparison of extreme precipitation
+Fewer studies comparing extreme precipitation exist, with a many focusing on climate model simulations (Sunyer, Hashimi, Tryhorn fall into this category) and trends (Janssen et al., 2014; Bao et al., 2017) while others focusing on observations and satellites (Pendergrass and Knutti, 2018; AghaKouchak et al., 2011; Lockhoff et al., 2014).
+AghaKouchak compared extreme precipitation across four satellite platforms finding tradeoffs across products in terms depth and hit ratios, ultimately concluding that no single precipitation product was ideal for detecting extremes.
+Lockhoff et al XXX found reasonable agreement between basic estimate of extreme precipitation between satellite and observed precipitation across Europe, but noted pronounced seasonality in the performance of satellite products [GIVE CLEARER DETAIL HERE].
+Pendergrass and Knutti (2018) showed that precipitation was less extreme in coarser versus finer-resolution satellite precipitation datasets [SOMETHING LIKE THIS—THIS WAS ME PARAPHRASING] [Briefly summarize the Rossi paper here!!]

+“The results show that with respect to the probability of detecting extremes and the volume of correctly identified precipitation, CMORPH and PERSIANN data sets lead to better estimates.
+However, their false alarm ratio and volume are higher than those of TMPA‐RT and TMPA‐V6.
+Overall, no single precipitation product can be considered ideal for detecting extreme events.
+In fact, all precipitation products tend to miss a significant volume of rainfall.
+With respect to verification metrics used in this study, the performance of all satellite products tended to worsen as the choice of extreme precipitation threshold increased.”

+In comparing satellite retrieved extreme precipitation to observations “The results show that the two datasets agree reasonably well not only when looking at climatological statistics such as climatological mean, number of wet days (rain rates 1 mm), and mean intensity (i.e., mean over all wet days) but also with respect to their distributions.
+The results also reveal a pronounced seasonal cycle in the performance of GPCP1DD that is worse in winter and spring. ”

-Fewer studies comparing extreme precipitation exist (Amitai et al. 2012, [@manzanasPrecipitationVariabilityTrends2014], [@hashmiComparisonSDSMLARSWG2011], [@tryhornComparisonTechniquesDownscaling2011]), primarily looking at extreme precipitation indicators like 90th percentile precipitation, extreme one-day precipitation and maximum number of consecutive wet days.
-These measures are meant to capture large storms that happen on at least an annual basis rather than storms that rise to the level of a natural disaster (Sun et al. 2018; Manzanas et al. 2014).
-Because this study is focusing on rainfall-triggered landslides, it will focus instead on the total storm depth, duration, average intensity, and peak intensity of precipitation events known to precede landslides in North America.
+(Amitai et al. 2012, [@manzanasPrecipitationVariabilityTrends2014], These studies primarily evaluated extreme precipitation indicators like 90th percentile precipitation, extreme one-day precipitation and maximum number of consecutive wet days.
+While, these measures are meant to capture large storms that happen on at least an annual basis rather than storms that rise to the level of a natural disaster (Sun et al. 2018; Manzanas et al. 2014).
+Because this study is focused on rainfall-triggered landslides, it will focus instead on sub-daily precipitation data suitable for estimating the total storm depth, duration, average intensity, and peak intensity of precipitation events known to precede landslides in North America.
+[End of extreme precip intercomparison paragraph]

-Intensity-Duration Thresholds for landslide prediction

-Intensity-Duration Thresholds are a type of single-parameter statistical model used for landslide early warning systems, where rainstorms above the curve are predicted to cause landslides (Scheevel et al. 2017).
+Evaluating storm events in terms of intensity-duration thresholds is a type of single-parameter statistical model used for landslide early warning systems, where rainstorms above the curve are predicted to cause landslides (Scheevel et al. 2017).
 The curves are typically valid in a particular region or climate and for a range of durations based on the training data (Guzzetti et al. 2008).
-This study will use a selection of power-law Intensity-Duration Thresholds from those included in a review by Guzzetti et al. (2008) to preliminarily compare the suitability of precipitation measurements from different sources for providing early warning or near-real time support to disaster response organizations.
+This study will use several power-law Intensity-Duration Thresholds reviewed by Guzzetti et al. (2008) as a straightforward way compare precipitation measurements from different sources in the context of concerns specific to landslide probability.